yctung/LibAcousticSensing/LibAcousticSensing/Java/README.md

 ## Prerequisites
 You need to ensure Java is installed and Javax is supported in your device.
-Here is the link to install from the (official Java site)[https://java.com/en/download/].
+Here is the link to install from the [official Java site](https://java.com/en/download/).

 You will know Java is installed by executing the following command:
 ```